 Can I start my own Country Club?

 Yes!
-To create your own country club select the COUNTRY CLUBS button at the bottom of the Main Menu and then CREATE CLUB below the list of clubs.
+To create your own country club, select COUNTRY CLUBS at the bottom of the Main Menu, then CREATE CLUB below the list of clubs.

 You must be at least an Amateur tier player to create a country club.